-- 1 While in the Email application, tap to create a new email. - 2 Enter an address for the message's intended recipient.
+- 1 While in the Email application, tap \mathbf{M} to create a new email. - 2 Enter an address for the message's intended recipient.
 As you enter text, matching addresses will be proposed from your Contacts.
-Separate multiple addresses using semicolons. - 3 Tap the Cc/Bcc field to copy contacts or tap of to attach files, if required. - 4 Fnter the email's text. - 5 Tap >> to send the email.
+Separate multiple addresses using semicolons. - 3 Tap the Cc/Bcc field to copy contacts or tap I to attach files, if required. - 4 Enter the email's text. - 5 Tap \gg to send the email.